 “While other kankoba were all located in two-story buildings, Hakuhinkan was a Renaissance style three-story building made of bricks with a clock tower on the roof.
 The large (120cm/4-foot diameter) clock with an illuminated dial and music box entertained the people in Ginza very much at that time.
 The stairs of Hakuhinkan was not regular but a novel structure, where people walked around a loose spiral passage.

 “Hakuhinkan rapidly became popular, recording the best sales in Ginza.
 The total number of the tenants reached 70 shops, including clothing shops, kimono shops, cosmetics and accessory shops, lacquarware and parquet stores, toy shops etc.

 “The kankoba era in Ginza came to the peak in 1902, but began to decline from the following year.
 But, Hakuhinkan, the sole kankoba still existing, remained operating into the Taisho era.
-It was closed temporarily in 1920, for renovation from a three-story building into a four-story building, and was equipped with a first among Ginza’s stores – an elevator.
+It was closed temporarily in 1920, for renovation from a three-story building into a four-story building, and [would be] equipped with a first among Ginza’s stores – an elevator.

 – “Ginza Hakuhinkan: The Name Represents the History of Ginza’s Trends“, by Yoshifumi Ito (Chairperson of Hakuhinkan Co., Ltd.), 2018

 “Near the Shimbashi Bridge there is a large bazaar called the Hakuhinkan [Esteemed Goods Hall], in whose three-story building more than seventy large and small shops open and sell foreign goods, toys, pictures and photos, fancy goods, toilet articles, stationaries, and porcelain wares.